Auf Christi Himmelfahrt allein, BWV 128: 3

-In an unusual combination of aria and recitativ, the bass voice proclaims: "Auf, auf, mit hellem Schall verkündigt überall: mein Jesus sitzt zur Rechten!"
+In an unusual combination of aria and recitative, the bass voice proclaims: "Auf, auf, mit hellem Schall verkündigt überall: mein Jesus sitzt zur Rechten!"
 (Up, up, with clarion ring proclaim everywhere: my Jesus sits at the right hand!).
 Only in this movement of the cantata, Bach uses the trumpet, the royal instrument of the Baroque, to symbolize the reign of Jesus.
 The trumpet appears first in the ritornello, which is repeated by the voice and again with the voice embedded.
 After a middle section, the first part of the aria is not repeated da capo; instead the added line is set as a recitative accompanied by strings, followed by a repeat of only the ritornello.

 4

-The following duet of alto and tenor, "Sein Allmacht zu ergründen, wird sich kein Mensche finden" (To fathom his omnipotence no human can discern), is of intimate character.
+The following duet of alto and tenor, "Sein Allmacht zu ergründen, wird sich kein Menschen finden" (To fathom his omnipotence no human can discern), is of intimate character.
 The obbligato instrument is marked "organo" in the score, but the music is written in the oboe part and appears to have been composed for an oboe d'amore.
 Possibly Bach changed his intentions during the process of composition, or he may have changed the marking later.
 Max Reger used the movement's ritornello theme for his Bach-Variationen Op.
 81.